F1248/OpenCore-Legacy-Patcher/docs/WINDOWS.md

 ## Troubleshooting

-### "This version of Boot Camp is not intended for this computer model."
+### "This version of Boot Camp isn't intended for this computer model."

 If you built OpenCore with Moderate or higher SMBIOS spoofing, you'll get an error when trying to install Boot Camp drivers.
 You can solve this by either rebuilding OpenCore with a lower spoof level, or running the installer from `Drivers/Apple/BootCamp.msi`.